KILO LOUNGE & GRAIN TRADERS

 We finished the consultancy after 2 months while he was not getting paid or getting paid very scarcely almost like an intern.
 That was almost 7 years also, so I made him my partner 5 years ago.
 From him joining, the birth of different things came along, and I always had different ideas: for example, I had the idea of Grain Traders three years before it launched and Kilo six years before.
 The lounge took on a different form completely: what I saw was doing great acts but then it morphed into this underground clubbing, which is great but I didn’t see that as my initial vision.

 Even though my first thought was this really great, live music venue, it morphed into something else, and now I am fine with it.
 So Josh was the one who sparked off the lounge in the sense of bringing in the DJs and this whole new world.
 Now I have taken a step back from Kilo and have given Josh the responsibility to lead Kilo operationally, but I am still involved in the overview and making sure everything is working financially.
-Now Josh and I understand each other more, so the reason I have extracted myself but not totally disconnected from Kilo is that I need some breathing space to focus on Grain Traders and what it could be since I feel that we have a global brand on our hands.
+Now Josh and I understand each other more, so the reason I have extracted myself but not totally disconnected from Kilo is that I needed some breathing space to focus on Grain Traders.
+To farm the potential of what it could be since I feel that we have a global brand on our hands.

 Your wife is also involved in your business.
 You seem to have the role of the creative, design-oriented person, whilst she heads up the finances, structure and administrative details.
 Do you think this model works, where you have one creative and one business minded or do you think people can and should be trying to be both?